dCache/dcache/docs/TheBook/src/main/markdown/rf-dot-commands.md

 ##### RETURNS:

 A comma-delimited list of `type:value` pairs for all checksums stored in the database.
-The valid stored checksum types are `ADLER32`, `MD4` and `MD5`.

 ##### EXAMPLE: